CleverTap/clevertap-geofence-ios/README.md

-- In your AppDelegate file, import the CleverTapGeofence module -
+- In your `AppDelegate` file, import the CleverTapGeofence module:

   ```
   // Swift
   import CleverTapGeofence